In North Carolina, where generations of families farmed and used tobacco, Chronic Obstructive Pulmonary Disease, or COPD, is a common health problem.

 “We almost always know our patients by name,” she said.
 Respiratory care is available 24 hours a day, seven days a week at LifeBrite, she added.

-Respiratory care for all ages
+Respiratory care for all ages at LifeBrite

 The respiratory care services provided by LifeBrite are near-identical to those offered in other hospitals.
 LifeBrite RT services include oxygen therapy, nebulizer treatment, medication education, breathing assessments and emergency treatments to help with pneumonia, asthma and COPD.